Expert Recap: CIRS and GI issues

 Your intestinal wall is not a simple barrier.
 It’s a layered system; a combination of physical, chemical, immunological, and microbial systems all working together to let nutrients in and keep harmful things out.
 Mycotoxins compromise every layer of that system.

 Tight junctions are the protein “clasps” that hold intestinal cells together and regulate what moves through the wall.
 When mycotoxins break those down, the result is increased intestinal permeability.
 Something you probably know as leaky gut.
-Once the barrier is compromised, partially digested food particles, bacteria, and more mycotoxins can translocate into systemic circulation, driving inflammation well beyond the gut itself.
+Once the barrier is compromised, partially digested food particles, bacteria, and more mycotoxins can travel into other body systems, driving inflammation well beyond the gut itself.

 A related review in the International Journal of Molecular Sciences confirmed this across multiple mycotoxin types and multiple species models, concluding that mycotoxin-induced barrier disruption results in both bacterial translocation and activation of systemic and local immune responses.
 (Source)